sologub/frump/README.md

 name and value, separated by a `:` symbol and ends with another underscore.
 The underscores are required because otherwise it won't be easy to automatically distinguish them from the body.

+#### Task ID
+A task ID in Frump is a positive ordered integer.
+The first ID must have a value of `1`, the next one will be `2`, etc. If a conflict appears on `git merge` then the person (or tool) who performs the merge must change the IDs to solve it.

+When adding a new task we have to find the biggest ID in use or used ever by inspecting the frump.md file and its git history and assign the new task ID an incremented value.